-degradation_classical_decomposition([,]) decomposition approach (moving average) and calculate various statistics, including the result of a Mann-Kendall test and a Monte Carlo-derived confidence indegradation_ols(energy_normalized[,]) Estimate the trend of a timeseries using ordinary least-squares regression and calculate various statistics including a Monte Carlo-derived confidence interval of slope. degradation_year_on_year(energy_normalized) Estimate the trend of a timeseries using the year-on-year decomposition approach and calculate a Monte Carloderived confidence interval of slope.
+${\it degradation\classical\decomposition} ([,$ Estimate the trend of a timeseries using a classical ]) decomposition approach (moving average) and calcu- late various statistics, including the result of a Mann- Kendall test and a Monte Carlo-derived confidence in- terval of slope. degradation_ols(energy_normalized[,]) Estimate the trend of a timeseries using ordinary least- squares regression and calculate various statistics in- cluding a Monte Carlo-derived confidence interval of slope. degradation_year_on_year(energy_normalized) Estimate the trend of a timeseries using the year-on-year decomposition approach and calculate a Monte Carlo- derived confidence interval of slope.

-rdtools.degradation.degradation classical decomposition
+rdtools.degradation.degradation\classical\decomposition

-${\tt rdtools.degradation.degradation\classical\decomposition} \ ({\it energy\normalized}, \ {\it confidence\level=68.2})$
+rdtools.degradation.degradation\classical\decomposition(energy\normalized, confidence\level=68.2)